HI-IDN/VEL113F/timeline.md

 streamlines the development process but also helps in quickly identifying any potential issues in your code implementation.

 Thank you for being an active part of this module.
-I look forward to seeing your reports.
+I look forward to seeing your reports and peer evaluations.
 Best of luck in your future projects.

 #### Tuesday lecture

 - Preparation for the final MIP assignment

-#### Thursday lecture
+#### Wednesday lecture

 - Presentation of MIP Assignment Reports
+- Submission of Peer Evaluation Forms